andrewahn-ubc/feed-forward-neural-network/README.md

 ## Implementation Details

 At the moment, hyperparameters such as the number of layers, the number of neurons in each layer, and activation functions are hardcoded.
 I might parameterize it later, but my main goal for this project was to learn deep learning, so I'm content with where I am right now.
-I tested the model on the MNIST hand-written digits dataset and was able to achieve 86.39% test accuracy using the following model architecture:
+I tested the model on the classic Optical Character Recognition problem using the MNIST hand-written digits dataset and was able to achieve 86.39% test accuracy using the following model architecture:

 - Input layer: 784 neurons
 - 1st hidden layer: 256 neurons, ReLu